NatLibFi/Annif/README.md

 ## Unit tests

-Run `. venv/bin/activate` to enter the virtual environment and then run `pytest`.
+Run `poetry shell` to enter the virtual environment and then run `pytest`.
 To have the test suite watch for changes in code and run automatically, use pytest-watch by running `ptw`.